A close up look at a lattice top apple pie. It is uncut.

 4. Let the pie cool.
 Apple pie will thicken as it cools.

 Apple pie with ice cream.
-A Warm slice of pie and a big scoop of vanilla ice cream melting down through the lattice into the sweet warm filling is as decadent a dessert as I can think of!
+A Warm slice of pie and a big scoop of vanilla ice cream melting down through the lattice and into the sweet warm filling is the perfect decadent dessert!

 Apple pie with whipped cream.
-A generous dollop of whipped cream on top mellows out the flavours and makes a classic pairing.
+A generous dollop of whipped cream on top mellows out the flavours and is a classic pairing.

 From Scratch Honey Apple Pie Ingredients